dubzzz/dubzzz.github.io/drafts/Property_based_testing.md

 ```

 Where:
-- `fc.assert(<property>(, parameters))`: It executes the test and check that the property stay true for all the `a, b, c` strings produced by the framework.
+- `fc.assert(<property>(, parameters))`: It executes the test and checks that the property stays true for all the `a, b, c` strings produced by the framework.
 In case of failure, it shrinks the input to the minimal failing example to help the user during its analysis.
 By default, it runs the property against 100 generated inputs.
 - `fc.property(<...arbitraries>, <predicate>)`: It describes the property. `arbitraries` are the instances responsible to build the inputs while `predicate` is the function doing the test against those inputs. `predicate` should either return a `boolean` or just does not return anything and just throw in case of issue.
 - `fc.string()`: It is an arbitrary able to generate and shrink random strings.